CodeJoustHQ/main/README.md

 * Run `./mvnw clean install` if it's your first time running the app (or for whatever reason you need to re-download Maven dependencies).

-* Run `./mvnw test` to run the project's unit tests.
+* Run `./mvnw test` to run the project's unit and API tests.

 * Run `./mvnw spring-boot:run` to build and start the server (both frontend and backend).